GREATER CELANDINE Overview Information

 GREATER CELANDINE Side Effects & Safety

-Greater celandine might not be safe when taken by mouth.
+Greater celandine is POSSIBLY UNSAFE when taken by mouth.
 It can cause serious liver problems.
 When applied to the skin, greater celandine can cause allergic skin rash.

 Not enough is known about the safety of giving greater celandine products intravenously.

-Special Precautions & Warnings:Pregnancy and breast-feeding: Not enough is known about the use of greater celandine during pregnancy and breast-feeding.
+Special Precautions & Warnings:Pregnancy and breast-feeding: There is not enough reliable information about the safety of taking greater celandine if you are pregnant or breast-feeding.
 Stay on the safe side and avoid use.

 Blockage of the bile duct (bile duct obstruction): Some greater celandine extracts appear to increase the flow of bile.
 There is a concern that this might make bile duct obstruction worse.